 - Oil for deep frying

-How to make macher chop or bengali style fish croquettes recipe
+How to make macher chop recipe with step by step pictures

 - Take 4 medium sizes rui ot katla peti or fish belly pieces(weight 300 gms) without fat.
 Or take 3 medium size normal fish pieces or gada pieces.
 Wash it properly, then boil it in water with 1/2 tsp of salt and 1/2 tsp of turmeric powder.